Summary: Learn 10 essential practices for securing your endpoints and protecting sensitive business data.

 Securing endpoints is not an optional extra.
 The composition of modern networks and the rise of remote work makes endpoint security essential.

-• A robust security setup for endpoints aids application management.
+An effective endpoint security solution supports application management.
 Employees may install applications or alter app configurations without consulting security teams.
 Active endpoint management locks down app code and tracks any additions to the network.

 Challenges that endpoint devices present

-Should you worry about securing endpoints?
+Should you worry about securing your organization's endpoints now?
 When we take every risk into account, the answer is clearly yes.
 Devices at the network edge pose many challenges, and a thorough endpoint security strategy is the best way to tackle them.
 For instance, common challenges include:

-• Physical security – endpoints are natural targets for thieves.
+Physical security—Endpoints are natural targets for thieves.
 Theft is a significant cause of data loss, especially as workers travel the world.
-Endpoint security teams must find ways to protect data and minimize theft risks.
+Security teams must find ways to protect data and minimize theft risks.

 Here are the best practices for securing your endpoints.